Loading...

 Not only that, the Queen of England was Mary's cousin, Elizabeth I, and she was also a female ruler, so she knew exactly the sort of problems that Mary was having because Elizabeth was facing them as well.

-So for all of these reasons, Mary thought that going to England, going to see Elizabeth would be a really, really good choice and would help her to return her to her throne in Scotland.
+So for all of these reasons, Mary thought that going to England, going to see Elizabeth would be a really, really good choice and would help to return her to her throne in Scotland.

 From Elizabeth's perspective, however, Mary's arrival was just an absolute disaster.

-Elizabeth, for a start, wasn't sure that her Catholic subjects in England were fully on board with Elizabeth as their queen, she didn't know that she could fully trust them.
+Elizabeth, for a start, wasn't sure that her Catholic subjects in England were fully on board with Elizabeth as the queen.

 So Elizabeth was very upset about that.